ACCESS-NRI/access-py-telemetry/README.md

 ### Registering & deregistering functions for telemetry

-To add a function to the list of functions about which usage information is collected when telemetry is enabled, use the `register_telemetry` function.
+To add a function to the list of functions about which usage information is collected when telemetry is enabled, use the `TelemetryRegister` class, and it's `register` method.
 You can pass the function name as a string, or the function itself.

+> **Important**
+> ___
+> Each `service` corresponds to a single `endpoint` in the tracking services app.
+> This is something of a misnomer, and will eventually be renamed to something more appropriate.

 ```python
 from access_ipy_telemetry.registry import TelemetryRegister